drhsqlite/pikchr/doc/userman.md

 This is a guide to generating diagrams using Pikchr (pronounced "Picture").
 This guide is designed to teach you to use Pikchr.
-It is not a reference for the Pikchr language (that is a separate document) nor is it an explanation of why you might want to use Pikchr.
+It is not a reference for the Pikchr language (that is a [separate document][gram]) nor is it an explanation of why you might want to use Pikchr.
 The goal here is to provide a practical and accessible tutorial on using Pikchr.

+[gram]: ./grammar.md

 ## Running Pikchr Scripts

-The original goal of Pikchr is to embed diagrams into Markdown or other simple markup languages.
-The details on how to do that are covered separately.
+The design goal of Pikchr is to enabled embedded line diagrams in Markdown or other simple markup languages.
+The details on how to embedded Pikchr in Markdown is [covered separately][embed].
 For the purpose of this tutorial, we will only write pure Pikchr scripts without the surrounding markup.
 To experiement with Pikchr, visit the [](/pikchrshow) page on the website hosting this document (preferrably in a separate window).
 Type in the following